 - Can be difficult to conceal under clothing

 Before penile implant surgery you might also need to:

 - Avoid certain medications.
-Your doctor might recommend that you temporarily stop taking aspirin and anti-inflammatory drugs, which can increase your risk of bleeding.
+Your health care provider might recommend that you temporarily stop taking aspirin and anti-inflammatory drugs, which can increase your risk of bleeding.

 - Arrange for a ride home.
-Ask your doctor when you'll be able to go home after surgery.
-Penile implant surgery typically involves an overnight stay.
+Ask your health care provider when you'll be able to go home after surgery.
+Penile implant surgery might involve an overnight stay.

 - Limit food and liquids.
-Don't eat or drink anything after midnight before your surgery, or follow specific instructions from your doctor.
+Don't eat or drink anything after midnight before your surgery.
+Follow instructions from your health care provider.

 What you can expect

 Penile implant surgery is usually done at a surgery center or hospital.
 Your health care provider might give you medication to make you unconscious during the surgery (general anesthesia) or medication that blocks pain in the lower part of your body (spinal anesthesia).